hcbaker/Puwr/README.md

 >Use the `-h` flag for usage reference in the script.

 **The paramiko and netaddr modules are required for this script to work!** <br />
-You can install them with the pip tool: <br />
+You can install them with the pip tool:
 `pip install netaddr paramiko`

 ![example](https://github.com/Xeonrx/Puwr/blob/main/img/example.PNG)

+# Showcases
+Here are some sources that have showcased Puwr, and I wanted to give a thanks to them!</br>

 # Disclaimer
 Note this script is purley just a small enumeration script, and does not directly attack any found devices on the network.